 The program manager monitors the status of all components of a large project – ensuring that they all meet the requirements, are completed on time, and complement each other, allowing you to quickly and effectively achieve business objectives.

-The program manager develops roadmaps to show the development process's primary business goals and checkpoints.
+The manager develops roadmaps to show the development process's primary business goals and checkpoints.
 The program manager's responsibilities include coordinating and communicating with multiple product teams working on the project and ensuring productivity and development efficiency.

 Project Manager